Website & SEO Analysis

 When I conduct a website audit and provide analysis for a client, I offer them two options:

-- Option 1: A basic overview with discovery and remedy recommendations
+- Option 1: A basic, but in-depth, overview with discovery and remedy recommendations

 - Option 2: A comprehensive written audit (which can serve as an educational reference) with discover and remedy recommendations